Knowledge sharing & science-policy dialogue

 Meeting of early career scholars interested in water cooperation and diplomacy, July 7-8, 2021

-Early career scholars of Universities Partnership for Water Cooperation and Diplomacy organized online meeting on July 7-8.
+Early career scholars of Universities Partnership for Water Cooperation and Diplomacy organized an online meeting on July 7-8.
 Around 15 young scientists jointly discussed their ongoing research, including topics of transboundary benefits sharing, hydro-politics of transboundary water quality governance, power dynamics, management of transboundary wetlands, international environmental and water law, trust, and others in a variety of basins - Brahmaputra, Aral Sea, Okavango, Mekong, and others.
 Participants also had a chance to exchange thoughts about the ways how to strengthen and enlarge the network.

 The initiative is lead by IHE Delft with the coordinating partners - The United Nations University Institute on Comparative Regional Integration Studies (UNU-CRIS) and University of Arizona, and with the support of scholars from University for Peace (UPEACE) and The Center for Central Asia Research at Corvinus University of Budapest.